tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

 ## Generating the NSManagedObject subclasses

 In XCode, you may also want to make sure that, under Entity in the Data Model inspector that the entity "Community" has a class name `CBCommunity`, "Post" is `CBPost` and "User" is `CBUser`.
-(This is done by highlighting each Entity name and find the Data Model inspector which is usually on the right hand side of the screen).
+(This is done by highlighting each Entity name and finding its information listing in the Data Model inspector which is usually on the right hand side of the screen).

 That way, after we generate the model code in the next step, they will have the same name as I use in the rest of the tutorial.
-Otherwise, you will need to make sure to use class names that XCode uses.
+Otherwise, you will have to change the code to match your class names.

-Under “File > New > File > Core Data,” you can use the option to `NSManagedObject` subclass in order to generate class based on the data model information you have just created.
+Under “File > New > File > Core Data,” you can use the option to `NSManagedObject` subclass in order to generate classes based on the data model information you have just created.
 Add these classes to the “Model” folder.

 # Defining the API